Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Exclusion Assumption and its Justifications

-However, for any other choice of non-zero coefficients of the aggregation setting, the exclusion restriction violation persists.
-In particular, even though $\betaIV = \ATE(A,Y)$ under an instrument-tuned intervention, the observational setting still violates the exclusion restriction with respect to the aggregate treatment.
+a condition of which proportional aggregation is one special case (see Supplementary Section~\ref{apx:aggexclproof}).
+This condition defines a measure-zero set of coefficients, so for almost all choices of $\alpha_j, \beta_j, \delta_j$ we have $\delta_y' \neq 0$ and the exclusion restriction is violated.
+We stress that the claim is not that aggregation \emph{always} induces a violation, rather, that an analyst with access only to the aggregate treatment $A$ cannot rule out $\delta_y' \neq 0$ without additional, and typically untestable, assumptions on the component coefficients.
 The ACIDs derived in Section~\ref{sec:instaggeq} are just chosen in such a way that the IV estimand coincides with the aggregate causal effect.

 This point highlights the crux of considering existing remedies that address the exclusion restriction violations in other contexts: \emph{The adjustment that is needed to ensure that the IV estimand matches the aggregate causal effect depends on the particular ACID used to define the causal effect}.
 Thus, although extensive work addresses the exclusion restriction violations in linear SCMs, such as those from treatment measurement error, instrument endogeneity, or direct instrument effects \citep{vansteelandt2009correcting,zhu2022causal,biener2024non,cinelli2025omitted,ye2023instrumented}, these methods do not carry over here unless they coincide with a suitable ACID.
-Put differently, the $\beta'$ of Proposition \ref{prop:agg_er_equiv} will not, in general, equal the causal aggregate effect unless a particular ACID is assumed and justified.
+Put differently, the $\beta'$ of Proposition \ref{prop:agg_er_equiv} will not, in general, equal the aggregate causal effect unless a particular ACID is assumed and justified.

 Researchers often make a significant effort to provide domain-specific justifications for why they believe the exclusion restriction is satisfied in their application.
 However, a discussion of aggregate treatments does not generally appear in these justificatory arguments.
 In the over-identified case (when there are more instruments than treatments), practitioners often apply what is known as the ``Sargan test'' to argue that the exclusion restriction is satisfied \citep{sargan1958estimation}.
 The null hypothesis of the Sargan test is that the IV estimands corresponding to different instruments are equal \citep{windmeijer2019two}.
 Rejecting the null hypothesis then indicates a violation of the exclusion restriction.
 However, not rejecting the null hypothesis does not directly imply that the exclusion restriction is satisfied \citep{kiviet2017discriminating}.
 In the next section, we explore how one might use the Sargan test to check for proportional aggregation, and what additional justifications may be needed.